SPIRAL

 PRODUCTION

-Once the creative was in place and the storyboards, schedule and logistics had been figured out, Will lead the team through production.
+Once the creative was in place and the storyboards, schedule and logistics had been figured out, I lead the team through production.
 On this project there was a real family feeling.
-The team shot at Will's old school and most of the crew bunked at his parents house and shared meals together in the evenings.
+The team shot at my old school and most of the crew bunked at my parents house, sharing meals together in the evenings.

 FINAL FILM

 The final film was accepted into various BAFTA and BIFA qualifying film festivals as well as receiving a Special Mention from the Jury of Sadler's Wells at their Dance Digital Film Festival.
-The film has also received reviews on Promo News and Shots Creative.
+The film has also been featured on Promo News and Shots Creative.